kiarie404/docs_for_different_projects/WASM/src/wasmi.md

 ## Time to discuss the wasmi crate
 wasmi abstracts the entire virtual machine.
 You can use this abstraction as a crate that can be embedded inside host code.

-### Process
-1. fetch the wasm binary file.
-You may have to covert it from wat or a stream of bytes.
-2.